-The accompanying condensed consolidated financial statements include the accounts of the Company, its wholly-owned subsidiaries, the Operating Partnership (of which the Company owns 99.88%) and CHP LLC (of which the Company owns 95%).
+The accompanying condensed consolidated financial statements include the accounts of the Company, its wholly-owned subsidiaries, the Operating Partnership and its consolidated companies and are prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").
 All intercompany accounts and transactions have been eliminated in consolidation.

 The accompanying financial information reflects all adjustments, which are, in the opinion of management, of a normal recurring nature and necessary for a fair presentation of our financial position, results of operations and cash flows for the interim periods.
 Interim results of operations are not necessarily indicative of the results to be expected for the full year.
-Operating results for the three months ended March 31, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2020.
+Operating results for the three months ended March 31, 2021 are not necessarily indicative of the results that may be expected for the year ending December 31, 2021.